What is a DB in Football?

 Here is the breakdown of what a DB is in American Football.

-What Are The Different Types of Defensive Backs in Football?
+What Are the Different Types of Defensive Backs in Football?

 Three different players fulfill defensive back positions.
 These include cornerbacks, safeties, and free safeties.
 Each type of player has unique skills and strengths to a football game, so it’s essential to know the difference between them.